tl2cents/CTF-Writeups/2025/CryptoCTF/Nahan/README.md

 > Solved by [Threonine](https://github.com/Threonine), [deebato](https://github.com/D33BaT0) and me.

-This problem turns to the following system of equations:
+This challenge can be transformed into solving the following system of equations:

 ``` python
 import random